kmsholcomb/docs-rackspace/doc/style-guide/writing/write-clear-concise-sentences-paragraphs.rst

 Create short paragraphs
 ~~~~~~~~~~~~~~~~~~~~~~~

-Short paragraphs are easier to scan and understand.
-Use the following
+Short paragraphs are easier to scan and understand than longer ones.
+Use the
-guidelines for paragraphs:
+following guidelines for paragraphs:

 - Cover only one idea in each paragraph.
 - Limit paragraphs to four to five sentences.
 However, avoid having